-Tracking and monitoring lions; deploying de-snaring teams and working with communities to nurture tolerance and implement mitigation measures to reduce human-wildlife conflict.
+Tracking and monitoring lions, working with communities to nurture tolerance and implement mitigation measures to reduce human-wildlife conflict.
 Supported by Born Free since 2014.

-To reduce conflict (loss of livestock and retaliatory killings of lions) and promote co-existence between humans and carnivores.
-Construction of ‘Smart Bomas’, is a cost-effective approach to protecting livestock from predation at night.
+To reduce conflict (loss of livestock and retaliatory killings of lions) and promote co-existence between people and carnivores.
+Construction of smart bomas is a cost-effective approach to protecting livestock from predation at night.

 Monitoring the elephant and giraffe populations, and understanding the threats they face, will enable us to initiative